 Building a dashboard helps you tame the overwhelming feeling you get when you log in to Jira in the morning.
 But it doesn’t make Jira a good tool for software development.

 Jira is a project planning application.
 It’s well-suited for mapping out the critical steps required to complete a project.
-It has the tools you need to set up satires and tasks and assign them to their proper epics.
+It has the tools you need to set up stories and tasks and assign them to their proper epics.

 How do you fix this?
 Use project planning tools for planning.
 Use development tools for managing development projects.
 Project planning tools aren’t a good fit for fluid development projects that often follow a non-linear path.